hemashushu/xiaoxuan-core-assembly/docs/assembly_module.md

 ```

 Their module names should be `draw`, `draw::circle` and `draw::rectangle`, although the module name and the module file name do not necessary need to be the same.

+> In a multiple source file project, the module name can be written as 'package', e.g. 'package', 'package::circle', 'package::rectangle'.

 ### Runtime Version